preston4896/WeatherWebApp/README.md

 - Submit button is functional.
 View 1 can now display current weather info for all US Cities.

+- Setup ``` <div> ``` for mobile-view 2.

+- OpenWeather API is now completely functional for both View 1 and View 2.

 # Current Agenda:

-- Fix mobile-view-1 CSS flexbox, so the design matches the mockup.

-- Start working on mobile-view-2.
+- Fix mobile view CSS.

+- CSS code for tablet and desktop views.

 # Next Agenda:

-- Setup ``` <div> ``` for mobile-view 2.

-- CSS code for tablet and desktop views.

 - Code implementation for doppler radar map.